simbo1905/Flet-Demo/README.md

 powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"
 ```

+You can package this app with `uv run flet pack main.py` to create a standalone executable for your platform.

 ## Features

 This showcase demonstrates a wide variety of Flet controls organized into expandable panels: